Skip to main content

 Join is project management for the people who build actual buildings.
 As Head of Design, I lead a small team and ship product across the platform.

 Scenarios is a side-by-side comparison view for construction project decisions.
-A contractor doesn’t decide “which countertop” in isolation.
-They decide “which finish package for kitchens and bathrooms” against budget and schedule.
-Before Scenarios, Join asked users to think one decision at a time, which didn’t match how real decisions got made.
+A contractor doesn’t decide “which countertop” in isolation; they decide “which finish package for kitchens and bathrooms” against budget and schedule.
+Before Scenarios, Join asked users to evaluate one decision at a time, which didn’t match how owners actually weighed options.
+Real decisions are made on bundled packages — finishes, schedule, scope — against each other.

 Join Scenarios overview listing two alternative versions of a construction project